Kamran-Afzali/Kamran-Afzali.github.io/_posts/Synth.md

 #### **Mitigating Bias Amplification**

 Synthetic data inherits biases present in the real data on which it's based.
 Biases are prevalent in real datasets due to the entire data production pipeline, and SDG can inadvertently magnify these biases.
 Underrepresented groups in real data may be overlooked during the SDG process, further exacerbating biases.
 The correlation fallacy, confusing correlation with causation, is another bias source.
 Addressing biases, evaluating fairness, and minimizing their amplification in synthetic datasets are ongoing research objectives.
+The challenge of fairness arises when generating synthetic data that accurately reflects the key statistical characteristics of real-world data.
+However, these synthetic datasets can inadvertently carry biases from data preprocessing, collection methods, and the algorithms used.
+Addressing fairness in synthetic data involves three main methods: preprocessing, in-processing, and postprocessing.
+Preprocessing modifies the input data to eliminate correlations with sensitive attributes, often using techniques like massaging, reweighting, or sampling.
+In contrast, in-processing integrates fairness constraints into the model learning process, while postprocessing adjusts model predictions after training.
+Existing fairness-aware data synthesis methods primarily utilize preprocessing techniques, leveraging balanced synthetic datasets from Generative Adversarial Networks (GANs) to mitigate disparate impact caused by imbalances in minoritized subgroups.

+However, the preprocessing approach requires prior knowledge of all correlations, biases, and variable distributions in existing datasets.
+The latter two methods (in-processing and postprocessing) are less developed for ensuring fairness in synthetic data.
+Additionally, the introduction of differential privacy amplifies fairness concerns in the original data, particularly affecting the influence of majority subgroups and reducing synthetic data utility in downstream tasks.
+Fairness metrics for synthesized data have been proposed to analyze covariate-level disparities, considering protected attributes to assess bias.
+It's crucial to regulate the real-world data used to create the synthetic data distribution, ensuring the quality and minimizing biases.
+Moreover, ongoing scrutiny and the removal of sensitive and toxic information from both data and models are necessary to govern the outcomes generated by foundation models and prevent harm and discrimination.

 ### **Futur direction**